vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

   };
 ```

-WrapperMiddleware accepts a function as an argument so we resolve the function inside our wrapper.
-We pass the function to `Promise.resolve` and it resolves to whatever value returned by the route handler.
+WrapperMiddleware accepts a function as an argument, so we resolve the function inside our wrapper.
+We pass the function to `Promise.resolve` and it determines the value returned by the route handler.
 If an error occurs and the wrapper receives a rejected promise, the catch block will be invoked.

 ```
 router.get('/users', wrapperMiddleware(async (req, res, next) => {